NSnusha/Agrcitease/README.md

-# 🌿 Agricitease – Bridging Farmers & Customers Directly 🚜
+# 🌿 AgriCitease – Revolutionizing Agriculture Through Direct Trade 🌾💬
+A Node.js + Angular app that empowers farmers to manage sales, chat with buyers, and grow their reach. 🚜

-**Agricitease** is a **secure and user-friendly web application** designed to eliminate intermediaries in the agricultural supply chain, enabling **direct transactions between farmers and customers**.
-This platform empowers farmers by providing them with a **transparent marketplace**, ensuring fair pricing and seamless trade.
+AgriCitease is a secure and user-friendly web application designed to eliminate intermediaries in the agricultural supply chain by enabling direct transactions between farmers and customers.

+🔹 Empowers farmers with a transparent marketplace
+🔹 Ensures fair pricing and seamless trade
+🔹 Built using Angular (frontend), Node.js (backend), and MySQL (database) 🔹 Features include crop listing, bulk order handling, and chatbot-assisted queries

+This platform bridges the digital divide in agriculture by offering tech-enabled trade with trust and simplicity.

 ## 🔐 Key Features:
 - **AES-Encrypted Framer Connect** – Secure and private real-time chat between farmers and customers.